Make Kindle Ebooks Accessible

-- May 6, 2013 After the New Kindle App for iOS, What Remains to Be Done?
+- May 6, 2013, Report: After the New Kindle App for iOS, What Remains to Be Done?
 (PDF)

 For further illustration of this issue, we have created a comparison chart showing the differences in accessibility between Kindle e-books and accessible e-books.